SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_07c556c0-0675-478c-9803-e7990afe78b6_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "SentinelOne Agent Disabled"
+??? abstract "SentinelOne EDR Agent Disabled"

-    A SentinelOne agent has been disabled according to SentinelOne logs.
+    A SentinelOne EDR agent has been disabled according to SentinelOne logs.

     - **Effort:** master

-??? abstract "SentinelOne Custom Rule Alert"
+??? abstract "SentinelOne EDR Custom Rule Alert"

-    A SentinelOne agent has detected a threat related to a Custom Rule and raised an alert for it.
+    A SentinelOne EDR agent has detected a threat related to a Custom Rule and raised an alert for it.

     - **Effort:** intermediate

-??? abstract "SentinelOne Malicious Threat Detected And Mitigated Preemptively"
+??? abstract "SentinelOne EDR Malicious Threat Detected And Mitigated Preemptively"

-    A SentinelOne agent has detected a malicious threat which has been mitigated preemptively, defined by the action.type field's value.
+    A SentinelOne EDR agent has detected a malicious threat which has been mitigated preemptively, defined by the action.type field's value.

     - **Effort:** advanced

-??? abstract "SentinelOne Malicious Threat Not Mitigated"
+??? abstract "SentinelOne EDR Malicious Threat Not Mitigated"

-    A SentinelOne agent has detected a threat but did not mitigate it, defined by the action.type field's value.
+    A SentinelOne EDR agent has detected a threat but did not mitigate it, defined by the action.type field's value.

     - **Effort:** intermediate

-??? abstract "SentinelOne SSO User Added"
+??? abstract "SentinelOne EDR SSO User Added"

     A SSO User was added.

     - **Effort:** advanced

-??? abstract "SentinelOne Suspicious Threat Not Mitigated (Medium Confidence)"
+??? abstract "SentinelOne EDR Suspicious Threat Not Mitigated (Medium Confidence)"

-    A SentinelOne agent has detected a threat with a medium confidence level (suspicious) but did not mitigate it.
+    A SentinelOne EDR agent has detected a threat with a medium confidence level (suspicious) but did not mitigate it.
 This is all defined by the action.type field's value.

     - **Effort:** intermediate

-??? abstract "SentinelOne Threat Detected (Malicious)"
+??? abstract "SentinelOne EDR Threat Detected (Malicious)"

-    A SentinelOne agent has detected a threat with a high confidence level (malicious).
+    A SentinelOne EDR agent has detected a threat with a high confidence level (malicious).

     - **Effort:** elementary

-??? abstract "SentinelOne Threat Detected (Suspicious)"
+??? abstract "SentinelOne EDR Threat Detected (Suspicious)"

-    A SentinelOne agent has detected a threat with a medium confidence level (suspicious).
+    A SentinelOne EDR agent has detected a threat with a medium confidence level (suspicious).

     - **Effort:** intermediate

-??? abstract "SentinelOne Threat Mitigation Report Kill Success"
+??? abstract "SentinelOne EDR Threat Mitigation Report Kill Success"

-    A SentinelOne agent has detected and killed a threat (usually kills the malicious process), defined by the action.type field's value.
+    A SentinelOne EDR agent has detected and killed a threat (usually kills the malicious process), defined by the action.type field's value.

     - **Effort:** advanced

-??? abstract "SentinelOne Threat Mitigation Report Quarantine Failed"
+??? abstract "SentinelOne EDR Threat Mitigation Report Quarantine Failed"

-    A SentinelOne agent has failed to quarantine a threat, defined by the action.type field's value.
+    A SentinelOne EDR agent has failed to quarantine a threat, defined by the action.type field's value.

     - **Effort:** intermediate

-??? abstract "SentinelOne Threat Mitigation Report Quarantine Success"
+??? abstract "SentinelOne EDR Threat Mitigation Report Quarantine Success"

-    A SentinelOne agent has detected and quarantined a threat with success, defined by the action.type field's value.
+    A SentinelOne EDR agent has detected and quarantined a threat with success, defined by the action.type field's value.

     - **Effort:** advanced

-??? abstract "SentinelOne Threat Mitigation Report Remediate Success"
+??? abstract "SentinelOne EDR Threat Mitigation Report Remediate Success"

-    A SentinelOne agent has remediated a threat, defined by the action.type field's value.
+    A SentinelOne EDR agent has remediated a threat, defined by the action.type field's value.

     - **Effort:** intermediate

-??? abstract "SentinelOne User Failed To Log In To The Management Console"
+??? abstract "SentinelOne EDR User Failed To Log In To The Management Console"

     A user has failed to log in to the management console.

     - **Effort:** master

-??? abstract "SentinelOne User Logged In To The Management Console"
+??? abstract "SentinelOne EDR User Logged In To The Management Console"

     A user has logged in to the management console.